 Many customers struggled with the question of a single vendor doing everything OK vs. a lot of vendors doing a single thing excellently.
 All signs pointed toward the strongest position to use the right vendor for the task and then link those things together.

-The new mentality is to partner with a firm that delivers what you need from them, but then also introduces you to complementary, out-of-the-box firms that round out the supply chain solution.
+The new mentality is to partner with a warehouse management software provider that delivers what you need from them, but then also introduces you to complementary, out-of-the-box firms that round out the platform.

 Supply chains are incredibly complex beasts

-The manufacturing sequencing software, international trade compliance, and warehouse management system (WMS) all have different must-haves, priorities, and growth trajectories.
+The manufacturing sequencing software, international trade compliance, and WMS all have different must-haves, priorities, and growth trajectories.

-Better to pass key information between these systems than assume OSFA (open source).
+It’s better to pass key information between these systems than to assume OSFA (open source).

 The firm you were last year is not the firm you will be next year.